rohanjoshi-git/CustomerManagement_MVC/README.md

 - Separate JS file to get data for all customers or a single customer (Code reusability using AngularJS)
 - Content negotiation using Customer WebAPI
 - Exception Handling at global level
+- Select, Update and Delete customers using Web API

 Technical specs: